On a rappel descent, the rope techniques require vigilance and organization. All maneuvers at the station must be done while tethered to the station.

 2. Installing the friction hitch

-The friction hitch can hold the user if he needs to release his hands during the rappel (falling rocks, knots in rope...).
+The friction hitch can hold the user if they need to release their hands during the rappel (falling rocks, knots in rope...).

 - Installing the friction hitch before installing the descender helps create slack, which facilitates descender installation.